isoAdvector/isoAdvector/README.md

 `applications/`

-- `applications/utilities/postProcessing/isoCut`
-    - Sets the initial volume fraction field.
 - `applications/solvers/isoAdvect`
-    - Solves the volume fraction advection equation.
+    - Solves the volume fraction advection equation in either steady flow or periodic flow with the option of changing the flow direction at a specified time.
+- `applications/utilities/preProcessing/isoSurf`
+    - Sets the initial volume fraction field for either a sphere, a cylinder or a plane.

 ## IsoAdvection

+- Calculates the total volume of water crossing each face in the mesh during the time interval from time t to time t + dt.

 ## IsoCutter